richardbatty/good-technology-project/_posts/2015-12-13-acm-dev-writeup.md

 It's clear that there's a lot we can learn from the ICT4D sector.
 We're optimistic that we'll find some useful opportunities here, and we'll be writing more about this area, as well as the implications for our strategy going forwards.

+[^public]: We intend to make all of our notes and materials publically available, even if they're provisional or later revised.